 I wasn’t sure about how I feel travelling to Southeast Asia – I’ve always been more of an adventure traveler and Southeast Asia just reminds me too much of the partying, and indulging in too much street food, which aren’t the worst things in the world but definitely not what I’m after in a lot of my travels.
 Plus, the travel time is a serious killer unless you plan to spend a good month or so there.

 I scored a very impressive flight deal which would make it an absolute crime to not go so I’m sharing a bit of my Southeast Asia itinerary covering both Cambodia and Thailand.
+The idea of backpacking Thailand or trekking and eating your way through Vietnam, Cambodia, Laos among many other countries in Southeast Asia, is something that most people aspire to do – Leonardo diCaprio made it look so epic in The Beach afterall!

 Typically, a Southeast Asia trek is best done over longer periods of time and covering more grounds as it’s bloody expensive and very time-consuming to go there.
 Unfortunately, being a Canadian and stuck with only 3-ish weeks of paid vacation meant that I had to make the most of a 2 week trip through two countries and make it work.